UPDATE - YMCA CLUB UPGRADES PLANNED FOR NOVEMBER:

 The air conditioning issues in Exercise Studio 1, Mind Body Studio and the Cycle Studio have been resolved.
 We will continue to monitor these areas as a precaution.

-Repairs to the air conditioning in the ladies' and gents’ changing rooms are being carried out and should be working by early October.
+Repairs to the air conditioning in the ladies' and gents’ changing rooms are being carried out in early November.

 As the Club’s first phase of renovations draw to a close, YMCA Club Director, Daniel Lynn, takes stock of what we’ve achieved and looks ahead to the next phase of works, which will vastly improve our members’ experience.